 That said, you'll be glad to know that many tantrums are avoidable.
-Since a good number of tantrums result from feeling powerless, toddlers who feel they have some control over their lives have fewer tantrums.
-And since toddlers who are tired and hungry don't have the inner resources to handle frustration, managing your toddler's life so he isn't asked to cope when he's hungry or tired will reduce tantrums.
+Since a good number of outbursts result from the child feeling powerless, toddlers who feel they have some control over their lives have fewer tantrums.
+And since toddlers who are tired and hungry don't have the inner resources to handle frustration, managing your toddler's life so he isn't asked to cope when he's hungry or tired will reduce meltdowns.
 An ounce of prevention really is worth a pound of cure.

 1. Stay calm and re-connect.